awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-service-role.md

 }
 ```

 When a portal user signs in, SiteWise Monitor creates a [session policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_session) based on the intersection of the service role and that user's access policies\.
-Access policies define AWS SSO identities' level of access to your portals and projects\.
+Access policies define identities' level of access to your portals and projects\.
 For more information about portal permissions and access policies, see [Administering your SiteWise Monitor portals](administer-portals.md) and [CreateAccessPolicy](https://docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_CreateAccessPolicy.html)\.

 ## Managing the SiteWise Monitor service role \(console\)<a name="manage-portal-role-console"></a>